 - In most instances, for divorce orders entered prior to 2019, alimony is tax deductible to the payer and counts as income to the recipient for tax purposes.
 For new cases, tax implications no longer apply.

-A Denver Alimony Lawyer Can Help You With Your Case!
+Our Denver Alimony Attorneys Can Help You With Your Case!

 Have questions about obtaining alimony?
 Contact our office as soon as possible to obtain the answers you need.